dmd-program/dmd-100/projects/ritual/define_hmw.md

 2. Review your sentences and _**circle**_ the one you think works best.
 3. Document your HMW question with a photograph or scan.

-## Report in
+## Post work to the Studio

-Upload the photograph or scan of your HMW questions to the Studio.
+1. Upload the photograph or scan of your HMW questions.